stratika/GPULlama3.java/README.md

 ## Running Llama3 Models

-The `tornado-llama` script executes Llama3 models on TornadoVM.
+The `tornado-llama-opencl` script executes Llama3 models on TornadoVM.
 By default, models run on the CPU; specify `--gpu` to enable GPU acceleration.

 ### Usage Examples